dankessler/de.bias.CCA/README.md

-For more informations, check the manual or the readme PDF file.
+Here is a brief introduction to our package.
+For more information on how the package works, check the manual or the readme PDF file.

 ## Installation